kimjose/mentorship/README.md

  - Francis Kimonye

 ## License
-This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT - see the [LICENSE.md](LICENSE.md) file for details.